project-chip/matter.js/README.md

 - `npm run lint`: runs eslint on all packages and outputs the results and errors
 - `npm run lint-fix`: runs eslint on all packages and tries to fix the errors
 - `npm run format`: runs typescript-formatter on all packages and formats the code.
 Files will be changed in place.
-- `npm run format-check`: runs typescript-formatter on all packages and checks if the code is formatted correctly.
+- `npm run format-verify`: runs typescript-formatter on all packages and checks if the code is formatted correctly.
 If not it will output the files that need to be formatted.

 ## Building